 The Department of Cellular and Integrative Physiology recently led the charge to establish the Mouse Genome Engineering and Transgenic Facility, as part of building institutional infrastructure for investigators at the UT Health, San Antonio.
 This facility now provides genetically modified mouse models as unique tools for investigators to delineate the functions of genes and pathways in a vertebrate system, which is highly relevant to human health and disease.

-Thank you for visiting our web site, and I encourage you to contact our faculty for additional information.
+Thank you for visiting our web site, and we encourage you to contact our faculty for additional information.